-Technology in classrooms is becoming increasingly widespread at all levels of education.
+Using technology in the classroom is becoming increasingly widespread at all levels of education.
 Many K-12 schools have been providing students with devices to use both in and out of the classroom for years.
 Often called “one-to-one technology”, teens who have grown up with technology embedded into their lives are likely to expect this mode of learning to continue once they arrive at college.
 This fall, Ohio’s Hiram College is rising to the challenge, providing iPad Pros to all full-time students as part of its multi-million dollar “Tech and Trek” initiative.

 Andrew Marcinek, chief information officer for Worcester Academy in Massachusetts, saw firsthand the way teens respond to one-to-one technology when he rolled out iPads to students in the Burlington, Massachusetts schools in his previous role as an instructional technology specialist there.

-Marcinek also notes that the use of one-to-one technology provides an opportunity to teach teens about good digital citizenship, how to organize their digital life, and how to build an online dossier of their academic work—skills that will be essential to success at college and beyond.
+Marcinek also notes that the use of one-to-one technology provides an opportunity to teach teens about good digital citizenship.
+They learn how to organize their digital life and how to build an online dossier of their academic work.
+These are both skills that will be essential to success at college and beyond.

 However, when Marcinek connects with former students about the use of technology in classrooms in higher education, their experience varies widely.
 Many report being disappointed by the step back in time to manual note-taking and static PowerPoint slide lectures.
 On the other hand, a growing number of students are encountering an increasingly tech-savvy learning environment at college.